 The Company capitalizes certain external costs that are incurred to purchase and implement internal-use computer software.
-Direct costs relating to the development of software for internal use are capitalized after technological feasibility has been established, in accordance with ASC 350, "Intangibles-Goodwill and Other," formerly Statements of Position ("SOP") No. 98-1, "Accounting for the Costs of Computer Software Developed or Obtained for Internal Use" ("ASC 350").
-Depreciation is calculated on a straight-line basis over the software's estimated useful life, which is usually five years.
+Direct costs relating to the development of software for internal use are capitalized after technological feasibility has been established, in accordance with ASC 350, "Intangibles-Goodwill and Other" ("ASC 350").
+Depreciation is recorded on a straight-line basis over the software's estimated useful life, which is usually five years.